vascogennari/namib/README.md

     PYTOP --config-file config_filename.ini

-You can get familiar with PYTOP, try to replicate the above plots by launching the config files in the *examples* directory.
+You can get familiar with PYTOP, try to replicate the above plots by launching the config files in the *config_files/examples* directory.